 This option allows you to file your federal return and/or all state return(s) electronically.
 You will receive your federal and/or state refund as a mailed check.
 Your refund check will be issued to the mailing address listed on your accepted tax return.
 This method usually takes 18-28 days to receive your refund in the mail.
 This is a good choice for those without a checking or savings account.

 This option allows you to file your federal return and state return(s) electronically, and to have your refunds directly deposited into your personal checking or savings account.
 This option usually takes 10-18 days to complete.
-This option requires that you provide a valid phone number, email address and bank account information in your return.
+This option requires that you provide a valid phone number, email address , some type of verifiable identification, and bank account information in your return.
 This option is the same as a Direct Deposit, except that filing fees and any bank processing fees are deducted from your Federal refund.
 To use this option, you must be filing a Federal return and receiving a refund from your federal return to cover the expenses listed above.

 * Note: If you file a state only return or you do not have an anticipated refund from the Federal this option may not be available.